ivarconr/ws-node-intro/tasks/task-2/Steps-2.md

 * npm init
 * check docs for express http://expressjs.com/

-* Task a): create simple 'hello world' app in a single file
+* Task a): create simple 'hello world' app in a file called `a.js`
-    * Solution: Copy-paste from docs and run.
+    * instantiate express
+    * create a handler function that renders the string `hello world`
-    * Check result in browser.
+    * check the result in a browser.

 * Task a2): Expose a public folder with static files
-    * Create a folder with a file called test.html
+    * Create a folder (`public`) with a file called `test.html`.
+    * Put some html content in that file
-    * Expose on /public/test.html
+    * Expose it on /public/test.html
-    * Hints: express middleware

-* Task b): Write a test for "a" using supertest
+* Task b): Write a test for `a.js` using supertest
-    * Separate code from "a" into 2 separate files (server.js and app.js).
-Make sure the app still works.
+    * Separate code from `a.js` into 2 separate files: (`server.js` and `app.js`).
+    * Let app.js export the instantiated express-`app`object, and make server.js call `app.listen` on the correct port number.
+    * Make sure the app still works
-    * Create a app-test.js. and test that the server responds with 200 ok and "Hello World" string.
+    * Create a test file `app-test.js` and test that the server responds with 200 ok and "Hello World" string.
-    * Hints: supertest
-    * npm install supertest --save-dev

 * Task c): Render a view with nunjucks.
+    * Create a new route `/home` that renders a nunjucks template.
+    * The view should render the string "hei <name>", where name is a variable that is injected with nunjucks.
+    * The handler should receive a query string parameter called `name`, that you inject into the render function
-    * Make provided test green.
+    * Make the provided test green

-* Task d): Make a middleware for requesttiming. use in previous example
+* Task d): Create a middleware function for request timing.
-    * Solution - app.use(require('./../d/requestTimer'));
+    * Continue on your existing app
+    * Create a middleware function that logs the request time to the console.

 * Task e): Make a form with name and message.
 Post to new route and print.
     * Solution - TODO

-**TODO:**
-- Add hints to task-description.